${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Bonahon-Wong quantum trace

 \vs

 $\bullet$ An oriented version of a tangle, V-tangle, H-tangle and VH-tangle, as well as the respective isotopies, can be defined. \end{definition} In particular, by a tangle we always mean a framed tangle.
-In the three versions of tangles, the letter `V' indicates that a V-isotopy class remembers the vertical ordering of endpoints lying over each boundary arc of $\frak{S}$, while `H' indicates that an H-isotopy class remembers the horizontal ordering of them.
-A tangle $K$ in $\frak{S}\times(-1,1)$ can be represented by an embedding map $C \to \frak{S}\times(-1,1)$ of a compact $1$-dimensional manifold $C$ with boundary into $\frak{S}\times(-1,1)$.
-The tangles are often studied through their projections in the surface $\frak{S}$, called {\em tangle diagrams}. \begin{definition} $\bullet$ A \ul{\em tangle diagram} in an oriented surface $\frak{S}$ with boundary is a $1$-dimensional compact manifold $D$ with boundary properly immersed into $\frak{S}$ s.t. the interior of $D$ lies in the interior of $\frak{S}$, the boundary $\partial D$ of $D$ lies in the boundary $\partial \frak{S}$, and the only possible singularities are transverse double self-intersections lying in the interior $\frak{S} \setminus\partial \frak{S}$ of $\frak{S}$, together with the data: \begin{enumerate} \item[\rm (TD1)] for each self-intersection of $D$, called a \ul{\em crossing}, the over- or under-passing information. \end{enumerate} In a picture, for each crossing $x$, the underpassing part of $D$ is drawn as broken lines, i.e. a small neighborhood of $x$ in this part deleted.
+In the three versions of tangles, the letter V indicates that a V-isotopy class remembers the vertical ordering of endpoints lying over each boundary arc of $\frak{S}$, while H indicates that an H-isotopy class remembers their horizontal ordering.
+A tangle $K$ in $\frak{S}\times(-1,1)$ can be represented by an embedding map $C \to \frak{S}\times(-1,1)$ of a compact $1$-dimensional manifold $C$ with boundary into $\frak{S}\times(-1,1)$, together with the data of framing.
+The tangles are often studied through their projections in the surface $\frak{S}$, called {\em tangle diagrams}. \begin{definition} $\bullet$ A \ul{\em tangle diagram} in an oriented surface $\frak{S}$ with boundary is a $1$-dimensional compact manifold $D$ with boundary properly immersed into $\frak{S}$ so that the interior of $D$ lies in the interior of $\frak{S}$, the boundary $\partial D$ of $D$ lies in the boundary $\partial \frak{S}$, and the only possible singularities are transverse double self-intersections lying in the interior $\frak{S} \setminus\partial \frak{S}$ of $\frak{S}$, together with the data: \begin{enumerate} \item[\rm (TD1)] for each self-intersection of $D$, called a \ul{\em crossing}, the over- or under-passing information, i.e. an ordering of the two small pieces (``strands") of $D$ forming the crossing (one is under and the other is over). \end{enumerate} In a picture, for each crossing $x$, the underpassing part of $D$ is drawn as broken lines, i.e. a small neighborhood of $x$ in this part is deleted.
 The elements of $\partial D$ are called the \ul{\em endpoints} of $D$.

 \vs